poudelmohit/NGS_diet_analysis/exploring_obitools.md

     obihead --without-progress-bar -n 1 ../wolf.ali.fastq
     # using --without-progress-bar gives clearer view

-# Assigning each sequence record tot eh corresponding sample/marker combination:
+# Assigning each sequence record to the corresponding sample/marker combination:

     ngsfilter --h
     ## see more at: [ngsfilter](https://pythonhosted.org/OBITools/scripts/ngsfilter.html)